-At the border point in Sabrang, MSF launched a mobile clinic on October 8 offering nutritional screening and basic primary health care and monitoring.
-These services have been integrated into the reception center.
-The mobile clinic team screens and provides consultations to all new arrivals.
-Services include OPD consultations (adult and pediatric), identification of severe cases, psychological first-aid, and referrals.
+At the border point in Sabrang, MSF started a mobile clinic on October 8, offering nutritional screening and basic primary health care and monitoring, whose services have been integrated in the reception center circuit.
+The daily mobile clinic sited in Sabrang entry point provides consultations to an average of 24 new arrivals per day.
+Mobile clinic services include OPD consultations – adult and pediatric – identification of severe cases, and referrals.

 MSF is supporting the government in expanding routine vaccination in the camps through initiating vaccination for children and pregnant women at MSF facilities.
 Staff at all MSF health facilities will have the capacity to administer immunization for measles and rubella, oral polio, and tetanus according to national protocols.

 The Ministry of Health completed a measles and rubella vaccination campaign on December 6.
 It targeted more than 336,000 children between the ages of 6 months and 15 years.
 MSF supported this campaign with community mobilization, site identification, logistics, and transportation of vaccines.
 Some 156,679 people in Kutupalong and 41,066 in Balukhali were vaccinated.

 - Total number of sexual violence cases from August 25 – December 31: 120